civican/legisinfo/42-1/bills/C-15/bill_text.md

       paragraph 39.15(1)(e) or (f) or subsection 39.15(2) or (2.1) continues to apply to the extent that it produced its effects by reason of

-      the insolvency **or deteriorated financial condition of the** federal member **institution or any of its affiliates, providers of credit support or guarantors,**
+      the insolvency or deteriorated financial condition of the federal member institution or any of its affiliates, providers of credit support or guarantors,

-      the making of the order under subsection 39.13(1) **or any change of control or ownership of the federal member institution or any of its affiliates that is related to the making of the order**,
+      the making of the order under subsection 39.13(1) or any change of control or ownership of the federal member institution or any of its affiliates that is related to the making of the order,

       a non-monetary default, before the order was made, by the federal member institution or any of its affiliates in the performance of obligations under an agreement or the rules of an organization,